 Training is critical to ensuring the continued success of the Department.
-Due to the nature of police departments, there are numerous legally mandated training topics that
+Due to the nature of police departments, numerous legally mandated training topics must be completed.
+These mandates only provide a minimum level of knowledge or proficiency.
+The Cape Coral Police Department believes training must be constant and current.